 Drive-ins offer an experience like no other.
 With a supply of snacks and maybe a pillow or two, moviegoers can enjoy a first-run feature or favorite classic beneath a starry sky.

 Outdoor movie theaters have dwindled since their heyday in the 50s and 60s when more than 4,000 dotted the roadside nationwide.
 With just over 300 remaining, many drive-ins have become retro road-trip destinations.

 From metropolitan multiplexes to single screens surrounded by trees, nine Missouri drive-ins still light up the night all summer long.

 Moberly Five and Drive – Moberly’s original Hi Way 63 Drive-In operated from 1950 to 1983.
 A new building was constructed in 1997 to house five indoor movie screens as well as the projector for the outdoor screen, and the Moberly Five and Drive was born.
 The movie house is one of only a handful of indoor-outdoor theaters in the United States.

-66 Drive-In, Carthage – Nothing screams nostalgia like a drive-in on the "The Mother Road.”
-Located on Old 66 Boulevard, the 66 Drive-In – with its original neon sign – has been in the National Register of Historic Places since 2003.
+66 Drive-In, Carthage – Nothing screams nostalgia like a drive-in on the “Mother Road.”
+Located on Old 66 Boulevard, the 66 Drive-In – with its original neon sign – is listed in the National Register of Historic Places.
 The theater opened in 1949 and had a 34-year run before shutting down.
-Renovated and reopened in 1998, the drive-in currently shows double features Thursday through Sunday.
+It was renovated and reopened in 1998.

 Phoenix Theater and Drive-In, Houston – Originally named the Sunset Drive-In when it opened in 1951, the Phoenix Drive-In operated until 1998.
 With the addition of an inside screen, the Phoenix reopened in 2001 as an indoor-outdoor theater.